AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 Honestly, this is a really fun and genuine surprise that I wasn't expecting to hit this strong.
 Who would've thought that non-Linnaeus Mobius would be so damn strong nonetheless?
 Clearly, she doesn't need it, and neither does she gives a fuck about having DMG Reduction trying to weigh her down.

-> Boss to be Chosen: Hephaestus, then Vill-V or Aponia
+> Boss to be Chosen: Andrius, then Vill-V or Aponia

 !!! note
     Vill-V is the best choice easily if you have Miniature [X] available.